 Speaking of lockpicks, sometimes you’ll need to pick a lock while sneaking, but for the most part, you’ll have enough privacy to just break doors down and crack chests open with no negative repercussions.
 Have your damage dealer mage or any character with a weapon that doesn’t degrade (they’re out there) and wail away until the door breaks down.
 That way, you can get into areas with locks that are too high-level for your thief.

-This is a CRPG, which means that you can steal everything that isn't nailed down, should you decide to.
-It's actually really, really easy (too easy?) to make tons of money by stealing—stealing is the best source of initial funds.
-Paintings are the easiest, since they're hanging in almost every building in Cyseal and are worth a bunch of money at vendors.
+This is an old-school RPG, which means that you can steal everything that isn’t nailed down, should you decide to.
+It’s actually really, really easy (too easy?) to make tons of money by stealing—stealing is the best source of initial funds.
+Paintings are the easiest, since they’re hanging in almost every building in Cyseal and are worth a bunch of money at vendors.

 To steal art while people are in the room, you have two options: You can either have one character go up and talk to them while the other breaks off and steals the painting, or you can sneak while their back is turned and grab it in one go.
 Distracting with conversation only works for a single move, however, so you won’t be able to both open a chest and grab something from it.
 Whatever you steal will have to be laying out.